Zenith-17/Incandescent/README.md

 <h2>Purpose</h2>

 <p>The purpose of this blog is to provide a platform where individuals can find information that will help them grow personally and professionally.
-The articles here are designed to motivate and educate you on various topics, including career development, personal finance, self-improvement, and more.</p>
+The articles here are designed to motivate and educate you on various topics, including career development, self-improvement, and more.</p>

 <h2>Content</h2>